Sherlock113/sherlock-xu/README.md

 Hi there 👋

-This repository contains the source code of my personal website [Language Digger](https://www.languagedigger.com/).
+This repository contains the source code of my [personal website](www.sherlockxu.com).